Michael-Christopoulos/focuslite/README.md

 npm install

 # Start the app
-npm run dev
-Then open the local server URL in your browser
+npm run dev and then open the local server URL in your browser

 # About
 Created by Michael Christopoulos, a Computer Science student at The University of Auburn.